Below is some general guidance to assist you in your application to join either Surrey Police or Sussex Police.

 You will be asked to complete a confidential medical history questionnaire and for some roles it will need to be signed off by your GP.
 Depending upon your medical history our Occupational Health and Wellbeing Team may have to contact you GP/specialist for further information.

 For PC, PCSO and Special Constable roles you will be required to attend a formal medical, these will take place at the Force headquarters in either Guildford or Lewes depending on the Force you are seeking to join.
 They will check the following:

-Biometric Check - Required for PCs, PCSOs and Special Constables.
+Biometric Check - Required for PCs, PCSOs, Special Constables and for some Police Staff roles.
 It consists of taking DNA and fingerprint samples.
 This will take place at the Force headquarters - Guildford for Surrey Police and Lewes for Sussex Police.

 Substance Misuse Check - Required for PCs, PCSOs and Special Constables.
 You will be invited to attend an appointment at the Force headquarters in either Guildford or Lewes where we will collect a sample of hair, approximately 50 to 100 strands, from the crown of the head to test for the presence of illegal substances, it is normaly carried out at the same time as the biometric appointment.